vuetifyjs/vuetify/packages/docs/src/pages/en/getting-started/v3-alpha-release-notes.md

 ---
 meta:
-  title: v3 Alpha release notes
+  title: Alpha release notes
   description: Stay up to date with the latest release notes.
 The migration guides will also help you migrate applications though major releases.
   keywords: migration, releases, upgrading vuetify, v3, alpha
 related:
-  - /getting-started/v3-alpha/
+  - /getting-started/installation/
   - /getting-started/contributing/
   - /introduction/roadmap/
 ---

-# v3 Alpha Release Notes
+# Alpha Release Notes

-This is a full master list of release notes covering all of v3 Alpha.
+This is a full master list of release notes covering all of Vuetify 3 Alpha.
 This will be updated as new components and features become available.
-For more details and answers to common questions related to the v3 Alpha, visit the [v3 Alpha](/getting-started/v3-alpha/) page.
+For more details and answers to common questions related to the Alpha, visit the [Installation](/getting-started/installation/) page.

 ## Current changes